 First Street Family Health is a small, rural primary care practice in Salida, CO.
-In 2014, they received funding to redesign their practice structure as part of the Comprehensive Primary Care Initiative.
-One of the objectives of this redesign was to improve patient and family engagement in order to make patients and their families more involved in decision-making processes.
-As a small practice, it was often easy to feel that they knew the patients well and were doing everything to make them happy and keep them satisfied.
+When they received funding to redesign their practice structure as part of the Comprehensive Primary Care Initiative, one of their assigned objectives was to improve patient and family engagement—in order to increase the involvement of patients and their families in the decision-making processes.
+As a small practice, it was often easy for the First Street Family Health team to feel they knew their patients well and were doing everything to make their patients happy and satisfied.
 They were surprised to find out how much improving engagement with patients could also improve the performance of their practice.

 The practice first attempted to engage patients with patient satisfaction surveys.
 But without experience in survey design to glean appropriate data or interpret responses, they didn't find the surveys very useful.
 In many instances, surveys were incomplete and it was obvious that patients were not giving them much thought.
 Few patients used the surveys as a venue for delivering constructive criticism.
 So the practice decided to try something totally new—create a Patient and Family Advisory Council (PFAC).

 Under the tutelage of a consultant from The National Partnership for Women and Families, First Street Family Health began building their PFAC.
-First, they assembled a team of staff members including the nurse care coordinator, a physician, a physician’s assistant, front desk staff, medical assistants and back office staff.
-Next, they asked each of the four clinicians to list 10 people who they felt would be interested in participating in the PFAC and would do a good job as an advisor.
-They selected patients from each clinician’s panel who best represented their community’s demographics.
-They included patients and family members who were retired, parents, young, old, male and female.
+First, they assembled a team of staff members, including the nurse care coordinator, a physician, a physician's assistant, front desk staff, medical assistants, and back office staff.
+Next, they asked each of the practice's four clinicians to list 10 people whom they felt would be interested in participating in the PFAC and would do a good job as an advisor.
+They selected patients from each clinician's panel who best represented their community's demographics.
+They included patients and family members who were retired, parents, young, old, male, and female.

-Many patients thought it was unusual for the medical practice to ask their advice on how to be a better business, but they were receptive and excited about the potential to contribute.
-They commented on how they were honored that their doctor or nurse recommended them for this responsibility.
+Many patients thought it was unusual for the medical practice to ask their advice on how to provide more patient-centered care, but they were receptive and excited about the opportunity to contribute.
+They explained how they felt honored that their doctor or nurse recommended them for this responsibility.
 It helped that Salida is a small community.
-The connection between practice members and the patient and family advisors is often personal—the advisor may be the bagger at the local grocery, the baseball coach for a practice member’s child or the realtor who sold a practice member their first house.
+The connection between practice members and the patient and family advisors is often personal—the advisor may be the bagger at the local grocery, the baseball coach for a practice member's child, or the realtor who sold a practice member their first home.

 “What we think they want or what we think will be helpful is not always what they want.
 Patients need to understand what's going on behind the scenes, what goals we have and why, and what restrictions a practice faces that they can't change.
 This is eye-opening on both sides,” says Dr. Meggan Grant-Nierman, who serves on the PFAC as physician advisor.

-The First Street Family Health PFAC has tackled problems big and small.
-These have included small things like whether the front desk staff should wear a uniform, such as a polo shirt or scrubs, as opposed to business casual attire; or big things like the design of a new office space.
-Two projects that stand out as particularly successful were revamping the phone triage system and guiding the design of the new office space.
+The First Street Family Health PFAC has tackled issues of all sizes, from minor decisions like whether the front desk staff should wear a uniform as opposed to business casual attire, to big projects like the design of the new office space.
+Two projects that stand out as particularly successful due to PFAC guidance are the revamping of the phone triage system and the design of the new office space.

-Patients, clinicians and staff have all been pleasantly surprised with the impact the PFAC has had on practice improvements.
+Patients, clinicians, and staff have all been pleasantly surprised with the impact the PFAC has had on practice improvements.
 Having a PFAC is less complicated than they anticipated, and it has not been difficult to run the council or engage patients.
 “The patients have spoken and this is what is meaningful for them.
-This carries a different weight and changes are well-received because they’re not just coming from the doctors.”
-They strive to convey how valuable the PFAC’s contributions are to their business and recognize them as a powerful collaborative force.
+This carries a different weight, and changes are well-received because they're not just coming from the doctors.”
+The team strives to convey how valuable the PFAC's contributions are to the practice and recognizes them as a powerful collaborative force.
 First Street Family Health is now involving the PFAC in some of the more serious work of the practice, including quality improvement initiatives related to payment reform.

 STEPS Forward™ presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works